End-to-End Multibranch Pipeline Project Creation

 Within your local repository’s

-directory, run the commandgit checkout development
+building-a-multibranch-pipeline-projectdirectory, run the commandgit checkout developmentto change to thedevelopmentbranch. -

 Go back to your text editor/IDE and open the